philopalmus/neurons-thesis-Palmieri/README.md

 I also think this code could be used as a basis to which other functions and expansions could be added, I try to make the code easy to read and understand.

 # DISCLAIMER: <!-- omit from toc -->
 *I am not a programmer and this code may be full of very wrong things, or things that are not best practice.
 Before changing anything in `q3merge.py` or `simulation_class.py` I would check where that thing is used in the rest of the code because it could be easy to break something.
-I'm always available if help is needed and I was not lear enough in this explanation.*
+I'm always available if help is needed and I was not clear enough in this explanation.*

 - [1.
 Content, utility and logic of the code](#1-content-utility-and-logic-of-the-code)
     - [1.1. `simulation_class.py`](#11-simulation_classpy)